dwtaylornz/hevctranscode/README.md

 ### functions
 - traverses root path (scans all video files in subfolders) - as a job in background
 - transcodes video stream to hevc using **AMD or Nvidia GPU** (largest to smallest file)
-- transcodes video stream to hevc using CPU (smallest to largest file - in parallel) -  EXPERIMENTAL
 - copys all existing audio and subtitles (i.e. no conversion)
-- able to set min time before re-scanning media folder
 - overwrites source with new HEVC transcode if **move_file = 1** (WARNING this is default!)
 - checks to see if video codec is already HEVC (if so, skips)
 - checks that HEVC conversion is successful (using video length) and is smaller than origanal file (99.9% of time this is true) - if larger does not overwrite and skips file